the-codingphoenix/100-days-of-code/log.md

 ### Day 6: Thursday, June 20, 2024

 **Today's Progress**: I did the day 6 css challenge on 100DaysCss.
 The challenge is to create a profile card for social media.

-**Thoughts** This was challenging for me.
-I realize I need more practice on layouts.

 **Link(s) to work**
 1. [100DaysCSS](https://100dayscss.com/days/6/)